techie1987/GIT-learning-7Days/README.md

 # GIT-learning-7Days
-This is for my personal learning GIT
+This is for my personal learning of GIT .
+Under guidance of Ravi Suriya.